jaantollander/masters-thesis/content/30_methods.md

 As a consequence of these issues, data from the same job might be scattered into multiple time series without reliable indicators making it impossible to provide reliable job-specific statistics.
 Also, discarded entries lead to some data loss.
-We do not know if the actual counter data is affected by issues.
+The reliability of the counter data does not seem to be affected by this issue.

 ## Computing rates of change from the statistics

 > TODO: add plot of raw counter values and computed rate of change

 For a row in the relational database, the tuple of values `(uid, job, nodename, source)` forms a unique identifier, `timestamp` is time, and `<operation>` fields contain the counter values for each operation.